-Lidda the Sparrowhawk, grandmaster of the Red Knives thieves guild Benefit: Beginning at 4th level, through careful study you're able to find exploitable flaws in any creature's tactics and defenses.
+Lidda the Sparrowhawk, grandmaster of the Red Kniver thieves guild careful study you're able to find exploitable flaws in any creature's tactics and defenses.
 Whenever you hit a target that is flat-footed against your attack, or whenever you hit a target that you flank, you can choose to sacrifice your sneak attack damage in order to apply a -5 penalty to that creature's AC for 1 round.
 Multiple hits on the same target don't stack.
 This extraordinary ability works even against creatures normally immune to extra damage from sneak attacks, such as undead.
 STARTING PACKAGES Package 1: The Archer Halfling Rogue Ability Scores: Str 6, Dex 17, Con 12, Int 13, Wis 14, Cha 10.
 Skills: Climb, Disable Device, Hide, Listen, Move Silently, Open Lock, Search, Spot, Tumble.
 Languages: Common, Goblin, Halfling.